Transferring from another Canadian jurisdiction

 Unless otherwise specified, all documentation must be received by the PEI College of Pharmacy in its original form or as a notarized copy.
 Original documents may be presented to the PEI College of Pharmacy office to be copied by staff.

-Applicants currently registered in another Canadian jurisdiction must fill out the Pharmacy Technician Initial Application
+Applicants currently registered in another Canadian jurisdiction must fill out the Pharmacy Technician Initial Application form.

 Proof of Identity